NEONScience/NEON-Data-Skills/tutorials/Other/HDFView/exploring-h5-data/Exploring-HDF5-HDFView.md

     <figcaption>A NEON flux tower contains booms or arms that house sensors at varying heights along the tower.</figcaption>
 </figure>

-Speaking of temperature - what type of sensor is collected the data within the boom_1 folder at the Ordway Swisher site? *HINT: check the metadata for that dataset.*

-Expand the "Boom_1" folder by double clicking it.
-Finally, we have arrived at a dataset!
-Have a look at the metadata associated with the temperature dataset within the boom_1 group.
-Notice that there is metadata describing each attribute in the temperature dataset.
-Double click on the group name to open up the table in a tabular format.
-Notice that these data are temporal.

-So this is one example of how an HDF5 file could be structured.
-This particular file contains data from multiple sites, collected from different sensors (mounted on different booms on the tower) and collected over time.
-Take some time to explore this HDF5 dataset within the HDFViewer.
+So this is another example of how a NEON HDF5 file is structured.
+Take some time to explore this HDF5 dataset within the HDFViewer, using the reference document as needed.